EU regulator finds possible link between Johnson & Johnson vaccine and blood clots, but says benefits outweigh risks

 Johnson & Johnson's shot had been authorized for use by the EMA on March 11, but was not yet in widespread use.

-The vaccine has been touted as a potential game-changer in
+The vaccine has been touted as a potential game-changer in the pandemic because it is given in one shot; most of the other approved vaccines around the world are given in two doses, spaced at least a few weeks apart.

+But it has become the second vaccine to be paused in Europe over fears that it can cause rare blood clots.
+Rollout of the Oxford-AstraZeneca shot was delayed for several days in many EU countries after a similarly very small number of clotting reports came to light, and experts fear that confidence in that vaccine has suffered as a result.

+Multiple health regulators have stressed that the overall benefits of the AstraZeneca vaccine still outweigh the risks, but some European countries are restricting use of the shot to older age groups while UK authorities advised that people under 30 are given different vaccines.